• Soda Names (3)

 Soda names can remain traced back to the ingredients of the drink, the desired effects, or the cultural background of invention as in the case of the origin of the word soda marking the source of sodium salts used in the earlier forms of carbonated waters as medicine.
 With the invention of fizzy drinks in the 19th century, pharmacists came up with health tonics.
 These health tonics were given names to indicate the effects they addressed to remain healthy.

-Consider Coca-Cola, which was born in 1886.
-The name comes originally from Atlanta pharmacist John S. Pemberton after the ingredients that he used: coca leaves (where the cocaine was later removed) and kola nuts (a source of caffeine).
-The tongue-twister “Coca-Cola” was a masterpiece of marketing, the creation of the bookkeeper of the Pemberton firm, Frank Robinson.
+Take the case of Coca-Cola that was conceived in 1886.
+It was named after the ingredients used by its creator John S. Pemberton, a pharmacist of Atlanta: coca leaves (where the cocaine was later extracted) and kola nuts (a source of caffeine).
+The tongue-twister, Coca-Cola was an art masterpiece, the brainchild of the bookkeeper of the Pemberton company, Frank Robinson.
 He also wrote the famous “script logo” of the company.
 It sounded like the exotically stimulating energy of a name that fits the ambiance of the time.

 Descriptive and Flavor-Based Names